Monday, October 20, 2025

 ranging from ten-sided to three-sided.

-In this blog post, I continue my quest to create prisms using paper templates.
+In this blog post, I continue my quest to create prisms using paper net templates.
 Please see my previous post to learn how my journey began: Exploring the Five-Color Torus: A Mathematical Approach.

 Inspired by the elegant modular structure of that model, I became curious about designing paper versions of n-gon prisms.
 What began as a simple experiment quickly evolved into a fascinating mathematical puzzle.